-- c.
-To be used in very specific scenarios involving physical router interconnects with tie lines, or with hybrid router configurations.
-Contact Technical Support for more information (see Grass Valley Technical Support, on page 110). - d.For Thomson / Grass Valley Series 7000 devices, our current implementation of the Series 7000 Native Protocol supports serial devices, in addition to some Encore system controller models, which are also supported over Ethernet.
-For other Series 7000 devices you wish to control via Ethernet, use Sony HKSPC (GVGNP Emulator). - e.
-Our current implementations of the protocols listed above for Grass Valley (Thomson/Philips) routers and controllers support neither the CM-4400 nor the CM-44000 system controllers. - f.
-In the case of the Kaleido-X, and Kaleido-X16 multiviewers, the ES-Switch protocol is only supported with a baud rate of 19200.
+- d.For Thomson / Grass Valley Series 7000 devices, our current implementation of the Series 7000 Native Protocol supports some Encore system controller models, which are supported by Ethernet connection.
+For other Series 7000 devices you wish to control by Ethernet connection, use the Sony HKSPC (GVGNP Emulator). - e.
+Our current implementations of the protocols listed above for Grass Valley (Thomson/Philips) routers and controllers support neither the CM-4400 nor the CM-4000 system controllers.

-Optional Drivers for Controlling Tally Interface Devices from the Multiviewer
+Drivers for Controlling Tally Interface Devices from the Multiviewer

-Optional drivers are available to extend your Kaleido-X system with the ability to control tally interface devices such as the ones listed in the tables below.
+Drivers are available to extend your Kaleido-X system with the ability to control tally interface devices such as the ones listed in the tables below.
 Contact your sales representative for more information.